 The first Woolworth’s store opened in Liverpool in November 1909 and the last closed in January 2009 – very nearly, but sadly not quite, a full century.
 In that time the company opened well over 1,000 branches, becoming one of the greatest retail empires in Great Britain and Ireland.

-In my view, Woolworth’s reached its architectural peak between the wars, erecting memorable buildings that took pride of place on shopping streets up and down the country.
+I believe Woolworths reached its architectural peak between the wars, erecting memorable buildings that took pride of place on shopping streets up and down the country.
 Most, like my local branch in Stornoway, had small brick fronts but were cavernous once you stepped inside.

 The largest stores, like Blackpool, were designed in the art deco style and equipped with vast up-to-date cafeterias.
-Today, none of these buildings carries a ‘Woolworth’ signboard, but their architecture was part of the brand and makes them instantly recognisable – provided you know what you’re looking for!
+Today, none of these buildings carries a ‘Woolworth’ signboard, but their architecture is part of the brand and makes them instantly recognisable – provided you know what you’re looking for!